 If you’re going on a caravan trip that’s going to last more than a couple of days, then you’re going to need to wash your clothes.
-Space is limited on a caravan, so you’re going to need help to dry your clothes as quickly and cheaply as possible.
+Space is limited in a caravan, so you’ll want to dry your clothes as quickly and cheaply as possible.

-There are several different ways to dry your clothes, but we’ve found that using caravan clothes airer is the easiest way as you can just hang them up and go about with your day.
-However, not all clothes airers are made equal with some being better than others.
+There are several different ways to dry your clothes indoors, but we’ve found that using a caravan clothes airer is the easiest way as you can just hang them up and go about with your day.
+However, not all clothes airers are designed well – and some will do a much better job than others.

 SONGMICS 2-Level Clothes Airer